Skip to Content

 There are several ways of decoupaging with napkins, depending on what you are decoupaging.

 Step 1: First, prepare the object you are going to decoupage.
 Paper napkins are very thin, which is part of their appeal, but they can also be a pain.
 The colour of what you will decoupage will likely show through.
-I recommend painting the object white.
+I recommend covering the object with white paint.

 Step 2: The most crucial part is separating the paper napkin layers.
-Most paper napkins are 3ply thick.
-That is, they are made up of 3 different layers of paper.
-Only the top layer of the paper napkin is printed.
-The top layer is the one to use for the decoupage.
+Most paper napkins are made up of 3 different layers (plys).
+Only the top ply of the paper napkin is printed and is the one to use for the decoupage.

 Separate the layers by rubbing the napkin between your thumb and forefinger in one corner.
-The layers should separate, and then you can gently pull the printed ply away from the rest of the napkin.
+The layers should separate, and then you can gently pull the printed top layer of the napkin.

 Separating top ply paper napkins